hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 - Famfung is always determined and dedicated to achieving satisfaction from its consumers
 - I am one of their valuable clients
 - They deeply regretted the challenges I was facing
-- They have escalated my complaint to our concerned service centre
+- They have escalated my complaint to their concerned service centre
 - They hoped that the relevant department would take the necessary steps to complete the repair service as soon as possible

 Did they complete the repair as soon as possible?
 No.